MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/image_registration.rst

    :alt: Simple Non-Rigid Registration
    :width: 100%

-A lightweight version of non-rigid registration optimized for speed and simplicity.
+Simple Non-Rigid Registration is a lightweight version of non-rigid registration optimized for speed and simplicity.
 Good for applications requiring fast processing with moderate accuracy.

 **Key Parameters**